 Dartmoor Photoshoots for Creatives : Avoca - A Vocal Soundscape Artist

-Recently the wonderful Lulu (Avoca) had an article published about her in The Dartmoor News and it was accompanied by some of the photographs I’d taken for her back in August 2025.
+Recently Lulu (Avoca) had an article published about her work in The Dartmoor News and it was accompanied by some of the photographs I’d taken for her on a wonderful session in August 2025.

-After first discussing the kind of thing Lulu was after from the photoshoot, we eventually found time to met up on what was turning out to be a rather damp morning and made our way to Scorhill Stone Circle where I think we managed to create some amazing images.
+After first discussing the sort of visual language Lulu was hoping for from the photoshoot, we eventually found time to meet up on what was turning out to be a rather damp morning and made our way to Scorhill Stone Circle where I think we managed to create some amazing images.

 “Very much enjoyed the creative process, even in the lashing rain 😄”